Jeroen-DeMeester/rijks-wikidata-bot/README.md

 - **Check existing claims:** The script automatically skips items that already have the `P13234` property to avoid duplicates.

 - **Rate limiting:** Pywikibot respects Wikidata's server limits (maxlag) out of the box.
 No manual `time.sleep` is needed for normal usage.

+- **Primary focus**: This bot exists to add and maintain Rijksmuseum IDs (`P13234`).
+All other statements are secondary and supportive.

 ## Troubleshooting